 - being in charge of a motor vehicle with a specified drug above the specified limit

-We would like to hear from anyone who uses sentencing guidelines in their work or who has an interest in sentencing.
-We would also like to hear from individuals and organisations representing anyone who could be affected by the proposals including:
+The Council sought views from anyone who uses sentencing guidelines in their work or who has an interest in sentencing.
+We also sought views from individuals and organisations representing anyone who could be affected by the proposals including:

 - victims and their families;

 - those under probation supervision or youth offending teams/supervision;

 - those with protected characteristics: age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation.

 Through this consultation process, the Council sought views on:

 - the principal factors that make any of the offences included within the draft guidelines more or less serious;

 - the additional factors that should influence the sentence;